philzook58/philzook58.github.io/_posts/2025-08-04-refinement_kdrag1.md

     return kd.prove(smt.Implies(smt.And(pctx), T[t0]), by=by)
 ```

 As written, `has_type` feels a little inelegant to me.
-I would like it to look more like bidirectional typing.  <https://arxiv.org/abs/2010.07763> <https://arxiv.org/abs/1908.05839> Currently it looks more like the "produce constraints and solve" style of type checking I associate with Hindley Milner systems.
+I would like it to look more like bidirectional typing.  <https://arxiv.org/abs/2010.07763> <https://arxiv.org/abs/1908.05839> Currently it looks more like the "produce constraints and solve" style of type checking I associate with Hindley Milner systems because I just followed my nose.
 I could also has recursive calls to `has_type` rather than collecting a big old bag of lemmas.
 There is a funny incentive in Z3py metapgoramming that actually AST manipulationg through ctypes FFI is so slow you may be better off just handing a big of garbage to a Z3 solver than doing low level proof construction.
 I wish the z3 ffi python bindings were faster.

 ## Partial Definitions